schneebonus/xssScan/README.md

 # SeleniumXssBruteforcer

-This project develops an XSS Bruteforcer.
-An added value of this project compared to existing Bruteforcers is the use of a Firefox browser controlled by Selenium.
+This project develops an XSS bruteforcer.
+An added value of this project compared to existing bruteforcers is the use of a Firefox browser controlled by Selenium.

 Since this project is a new hobby project without a roadmap, the capabilities are still limited and it is not sure whether an active further development will take place.